Best Affordable States To Raise a Family in the U.S.

 6. Georgia

-- Cost of living: Ranked 12th out of the 50 states
+- Cost of living: 5.5% below the national average

 - Great for: Fiscal stability, education, rich history, outdoor recreation